lanebpemberton/Code-Quiz/README.md

 - Quiz application gives user thirty seconds to answer as many questions correctly as possible
 - Answering a question incorrectly penalizes the user by subtracting points from their score
 - Answering a question quickly rewards the user with increased points
+- User can save their highscore after the quiz finishes

 **WEBSITE LINK**
 https://lanebpemberton.github.io/Code-Quiz